 Christopher Columbus Waterfront Park on Google Maps7.
 Leonard P. Zakim Bridge

 One of Boston’s most unique structures is the Leonard P. Zakim Bridge.
-With its unique suspension system you’ll want to get a photo of it lit up at night.
-There is a walking path through it but you’ll most likely want to explore to find the best angle.
+The bridge is a great sport for night photography with its unique suspension system being lit up in the evening.
+There is also walking path through it but you’ll most likely want to explore to find the best angle.

 Leonard P. Zakim Bridge on Google Maps8.
 Bunker Hill Monument